Joint Online Parameter Estimation and Optimal Sensor Placement for the Partially Observed Stochastic Advection-Diffusion Equation: Convergence of the Joint Online Parameter Estimation and Optimal Sensor Placement Algorithm

 \begin{manualassumption}{A.2ii} For all $\theta\in\Theta$, the matrix $A_n(\theta)$ is stable. \end{manualassumption}

-This assumption holds for the spatially invariant advection-diffusion operator implemented in Section \ref{sec:numerics}.
-In this case, the matrix $A_n(\theta)$ is diagonal, and its diagonal entries (i.e., its eigenvalues) have strictly negative real parts [see equation \eqref{eigenvalues}].
+We remark that this assumption holds for the finite-dimensional matrix representation of the advection-diffusion operator implemented in Section \ref{sec:numerics}.
+In this case, the matrix $A_n(\theta)$ is diagonal (see equation \eqref{matrices}), and its diagonal entries (i.e., its eigenvalues) have strictly negative real parts.